yewstack/yew/website/versioned_docs/version-0.18.0/concepts/components.md

 ---
-title: Introduction
+title: "Introduction"
-description: Components and their lifecycle hooks
+description: "Components and their lifecycle hooks"
-id: version-0.18.0-components
-original_id: components
 ---

 ## What are Components?